Hiland Hall: Political appointments

+Governor

 Hall was the 25th Governor of Vermont from 1858 to 1860.
 He was also a member of the Peace Conference of 1861 held in an effort to prevent the start of the American Civil War.

 Death and legacy

 Hall died in Springfield, Massachusetts, and is interred in the Old Bennington Cemetery.
-The Hiland Hall School in Bennington is named for him.
+The Hiland Hall School in Shaftsbury is named for him.